RomanRossonQUT/TWBC-Ambient-Intergrations/user_profiles.md

 -   Bio: "17+ years in law and business development with expertise in business strategy, team leadership, and client relations.
 Passionate about mentoring legal professionals and sharing insights from building successful practices."

--   Interests: Law, Business, Management, Development, Health
+-   Interests: Law, Business, Management

--   Skills: Leadership, Management, Development, Communication, Creativity
+-   Skills: Leadership, Management, Development

 ---